freshpaint-io/freshpaint-ios/README.md

 ## Version History

-### 0.3.0 (Latest)
-- Updated for Swift 5.9+ compatibility
-- Improved iOS 15+ support
-- Enhanced package configuration
-- Bug fixes and performance improvements

-### 0.2.3
-- Previous stable release
+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and release notes.

 ## License